|

 Through Roots of Empathy, her

-classroom experience that fosters empathy within children.
-The program
+experience that fosters empathy within children.
+The program brings babies and

 In ROOTS OF EMPATHY: CHANGING THE WORLD